stadia/activerecord-mysql2rgeo-adapter/README.md

 ## Install

-The adapter requires Mysql 5.6+.
+The adapter requires MySQL.
+See below for the specific version of MySQL that the different versions of this gem require.

 Gemfile: